Puppy95/Graph-Stream-Sketch/README.md

 GSS_label.h
 ------------
 Graph Stream Sketch for subgraph matching, revised a bit for label storage.
 It takes integer as node ID and labels.
 The node ID should be int type from 1 to n where n is the number of nodes, so is the queried graph.
-ID map may be needed when use.
+ID map may be needed when using it.

 TCM.h
 ------------